Yangyi-Chen/CoTConsistency/README.md

     - six candidate answers for the subquestion.
     - the ground truth id of the subquestion.

-Note that the bboxes, clue, and inference are annotated by the original Sherlock dataset.
+Note that the bboxes, clue, and ground truth inference are annotated by the original Sherlock dataset.
 ## Citation
 Please kindly cite our paper: